 - Mix Soy Sauce, Oyster sauce, and splash of water then set aside.

-- Beat Eggs and add to a hot pan with 1 tablespoon of Oil.
+- Whisk eggs and add to a hot pan with 1 tablespoon of Oil.
 Cook until eggs are slightly undercooked.
-They will cook more once we add it back in.
-Remove scrambled eggs and set aside.
+They will cook more once added back into the dish.
+Remove eggs and set aside.

 - Add Garlic and sliced white onions to hot skillet and cook for 2 minutes.
 Then add drained noodles, cabbage, celery, carrots, and toss around for a minute.
 Add soy sauce and oyster sauce mixture.
 Toss everything until noodles are coated with sauce.
 Taste and see if additional sauce is needed.
 If it's too dry add a splash of water.

-- Once you've adjusted the seasoning, add a dash of white pepper, the scrambled eggs, and sliced green onions to the pan.
+- Once you've adjusted the seasoning, add a dash of white pepper, cooked eggs, and sliced green onions to the pan.
 Toss everything around and serve.